-High River has a goal: to become a walkable, bikeable town where all road users are safe, twelve months a year.
+High River has a goal: to become a walkable, bikeable town where all road users are safe year-round.

 The town of High River is a rural community of 13,500, located south of Calgary.
 High River was perhaps the hardest hit in the 2013 Alberta floods, and reconstruction is ongoing.